AlexSD92/stack_react/README.md

 ### Skeleton

-Wireframes for the structure of the Question List, Question Detail and Answer Detail components can be found in the [assets directory](assets).
+Wireframes for the project can be found within the assets directory of this repository.

 # Features